openjdk/jdk/src/java.base/share/man/java.md

     This option is similar to `-Xss`.

+`-XX:+UseCompactObjectHeaders`
+:   Enables compact object headers.
+By default, this option is disabled.
+    Enabling this option reduces memory footprint in the Java heap by 4 bytes per object (on average) and often improves performance.

+    The feature remains disabled by default while it continues to be evaluated.
+    In a future release it is expected to be enabled by default, and eventually will be the only mode of operation.

 `-XX:-UseCompressedOops`
 :   Disables the use of compressed pointers.
 By default, this option is
     enabled, and compressed pointers are used.
 This will automatically limit